 Anchorage Management Area

 The Anchorage sport fish management area includes all lakes and all streams flowing into Knik and Turnagain arms between the Eklutna River and Ingram Creek.
 Anchorage, Eagle River, Chugiak, Birchwood, Peters Creek, Eklutna, Indian, Bird, Girdwood, and Portage; and two military bases, Elmendorf Air Force Base, and Fort Richardson Army Post are all located in this management area.
-Of Alaska's 607,800 residents (1996 U.S. Census), 42% reside in the Anchorage area.
+Over 700,000 people reside in Alaska (2013 U.S. Census), and over 40% reside in the Anchorage area.
 Access to area sport fisheries is primarily by road.
-Anchorage area land managers include private individuals, the Municipality of Anchorage (MOA), the Alaska Railroad (ARRC), the State of Alaska Department of Natural Resources (DNR), the U.S. Forest Service (USFS), the U.S. Bureau of Land Management (BLM), the U.S. military, and Native organizations.
+Anchorage area land managers include private individuals, the Municipality of Anchorage (MOA), the Alaska Railroad (ARRC), the State of Alaska Department of Natural Resources (DNR), the U.S. Forest Service (USFS), the U.S. Bureau of Land Management (BLM), the U.S. military and Native organizations.

-In 2005, angler effort in the Anchorage area was estimated at 98,400 angler days, or about 4% of the total statewide sport fishing effort and 6% of the total Southcentral Alaska effort.
+Angler effort in the Anchorage area is estimated on average at around 97,000 angler days, or about 4% of the total statewide sport fishing effort and 6% of the total Southcentral Alaska effort.